Basic Environment Setup

 debian@revyos-lpi4a:~/npu$ . .venv/bin/activate # Activate the virtual environment

-Unlike the original Yuque documentation, this guide adds a section on creating a virtual environment.
-In the original, packages such as shl-python are installed system-wide, which may conflict with system Python packages managed by apt (e.g., python3-*).
-Using a virtual environment isolates packages installed via pip and prevents conflicts with apt.
-For details, see PEP 668.
+Unlike the original Yuque article, this document adds a dedicated section for virtual environments.
+The original guide installs packages such as shl-python system-wide, which conflicts with the system Python packages managed by apt (e.g. python3-*).
+Using a virtual environment isolates packages installed via pip and avoids clashes with apt.
+See PEP 668 for details.

 Installing the SHL Library

 SHL (Structure of Heterogeneous Library) is a high-performance heterogeneous computing library provided by T-Head.
-Its main function interfaces use the CSI-NN2 API for the C-SKY CPU platform and provide a series of optimized binary libraries.
-User Manual
+Its main function interfaces adopt the CSI-NN2 API for the XuanTie CPU platform and come with a collection of optimised binary libraries.
+Refer to the user manual for more information.

-Install the SHL library using pip within the virtual environment:
+Install SHL within the virtual environment using pip:

 (.venv) debian@revyos-lpi4a:~/npu$ python3 -m shl --whereis th1520